Menu

 Picture

-I am interested in the symbols that the subject represent.
-It’s an illustration that is rendered with thread, paint, buttons and beads.
-The finished pieces tell a story of real and imagined events.
+an illustration that is rendered with thread, paint, buttons and beads.
+The finished pieces tell

 Picture